[object Object]

 Many people get overwhelmed by the vastness of software engineering and the number of programming languages available.
 But with the right courses, you can become a coding master in no time.

-Learn more with our blog: Programming: Is it Hard to Learn?
+Learn more in our blog post: Programming: Is it Hard to Learn?

 What is the best programming language to start with for a beginner?